Some people can’t wait to break out their scarves and boots when the winter season approaches. I can’t stand weather below 70-degrees Fahrenheit.

 - Heavy, ‘leaden’ feeling in the arms or legs

 - Appetite changes, especially for foods high in carbohydrates

 - Weight gain

 None of this sounds fun, right?
-I’m not a doctor, but I have come across and picked up a few tricks to help make the fall and winter seasons more bearable for people like me.
+I’m not a doctor, but I have come across and picked up a few tricks from blogs that talk about SAD, like Luxe Luminous, to help make the fall and winter seasons more bearable for people like me.
 I hope a combination of these pointers will help you make the most of the winter months.